 Savour my creamy, cheesy, Gluten Free Mac and Cheese

 I’ve always loved Mac and cheese and prided myself on making it so cheesy and creamy it was a little decadent.
-Last year, I was hosting a little party, and we wanted to provide some hot dishes for guests to serve themselves, you know the type of thing, the ever popular lasagne, a curry, maybe a pie and of course Mac and cheese, it is always going so well.
-So please give my Gluten-free Mac and cheese I think you will love it.
+Last year, I was hosting a little party, and we wanted to provide some hot dishes for guests to serve themselves, you know the type of thing, the ever popular lasagne, a curry, maybe a pie, and of course Mac and cheese.
+It was going so well.
+Then I was informed that one of our guests was celiac, no problem, let me make a gluten-free mac and cheese, it turned out so well I have cooked it over and over much to the delight of my family.

 A quick tip: if you are cooking for a party, you can prepare in advance and just bake in the oven when your guests arrive.
 I did it that way recently, and it was perfect and a doddle when entertaining.